for example; for instance: Some flowers, as the rose, require special care.

-Definition for as (2 of 8)
+Other definitions for as (2 of 8)

-Definition for as (3 of 8)
+Other definitions for As (3 of 8)

-Definition for as (4 of 8)
+Other definitions for AS (4 of 8)

-Definition for as (5 of 8)
+Other definitions for as- (5 of 8)

-Definition for as (6 of 8)
+Other definitions for AS.
+(6 of 8)

 Other definitions for A.S.
 (7 of 8)

 Other definitions for A.-S. (8 of 8)